sfkwannelson/Top-USA-YouTubers-2024-Project/README.md

 - 3rd party providers are out of budget, and
 - BI reporting team does not have the bandwidth to assist Sharon with the assignment

-Solution :

-Create a simple dashboard that displays the top USA Youtubers by :
+The solution is to create a simple dashboard that displays the top USA Youtubers by :

 - Subscribers
 - Video uploads